MichaelOmegatron/Omega_Mouse/README.md

 *Note: By default, Omega Mouse requires you to use “yum” or “gum” for left click (lite/basic modes) and "twill" for double click (all modes).
 Omega Mouse overrides some community repo functions to work with the community voice commands you might be familiar with.
 But the community voice commands for left click and double click do not use functions easily overridden.
 To minimize editing mouse.py in the community repo on the user end, new functions had to be created to maintain Omega Mouse behavior, hence “yum/gum” and “twill”.
 If you have custom voice commands, they will need to be reconciled with the Omega Mouse functions.*

-*Also Note: If you map mouse dragging to a physical switch, the altered popping state in Full mode will still work.
-But once you release the drag, head tracking (Phase 2) will be active.
-So you will need to end Phase 2 at that point.*
+*Also Note: If you map mouse dragging to a physical switch, the code will recognize the drag state, but the 2-phase process will not restart like it would with a verbal command.
+See the "noise_trigger_pop()" function in [Omega_Mouse_Full.py](Omega_Mouse_Full.py) to see the code behavior.*

 ### Voice Commands List:
 - **Omega Mouse:** Toggles Omega Mouse on/off.
 Captures mode value when turning on.